vishwa6990/ARC/README.md

+# Purpose of this repository
+Repository forked from main repository for solving the assignment problem mentioned as part of NUI Galway 2021 CT-5148 Programming and Tools for AI course.

+Below is the actual readme contents from the main repository.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.